 We have been assuming that the total number of moving bodies is known.
 Suppose that the number of bodies is not known in advance.
-By combining the results of Sections 5 with the Markov bound and Bayes' Theorem, we can estimate the total number of bodies in an edge weight balanced graph, assuming that we have knowledge about the prior probability distribution over the number of bodies.
+By combining the results of Section V with the Markov bound and Bayes' Theorem we can estimate the total number of bodies in a graph, assuming that we have knowledge about the prior probability distribution over the number of bodies.